Linda Darnell: Renewed success

-The search for the actress to portray Amber, a beauty who uses men to make her fortune in 17th century England, was modeled on the extensive process that led to the casting of Vivien Leigh as Scarlett O'Hara.
+The search for the actress to portray Amber, a beauty who uses men to make her fortune in 17th century England, was modeled on the extensive process that led to the casting of Vivien Leigh as Scarlett O'Hara for Gone with the Wind.
 Production demanded a lot from Darnell.
 She was again put on a diet and was assigned to a voice coach to learn how to speak with an English accent.
 In addition, she spent hours in fittings for costume changes.
 Darnell was certain that Forever Amber would be her ticket to stardom, and she told reporters:

 My first seven years in Hollywood were a series of discouraging struggles for me.
 For a while it looked as though the Darnell-versus-Hollywood tussle was going to find Darnell coming out second best.
 The next seven years aren't going to be the same.

 Darnell worked long hours at the studio during filming, and according to her older sister she started loathing Preminger, which did not ease production.
 This and the heavy dieting resulted in exhaustion and a serious illness in November 1946.
 Her shooting schedule lasted until March 1947, and she collapsed on the set twice.
 Forever Amber did not live up to its hype, and although it became a success at the box office, most reviewers agreed that the film was a disappointment.
 Darnell was disappointed in the film's reception; it did not gain her the recognition she desired.

-The following year, Darnell portrayed Daphne de Carter in the Preston Sturges' comedy Unfaithfully Yours (1948), also starring Rex Harrison, and was then rushed into production as one of the three wives in the comedy/drama A Letter to Three Wives (1949).
+The following year, Darnell portrayed Daphne de Carter in Preston Sturges' comedy Unfaithfully Yours (1948), also starring Rex Harrison, and was then rushed into production as one of the three wives in the comedy/drama A Letter to Three Wives (1949).
 Darnell's hard-edged performance in the latter won her unanimous acclaim and the best reviews of her career.
 Darnell became one of the most in-demand actresses in Hollywood, and she now had the freedom to select her own roles.
+That same year she also portrayed Algeria Wedge in The Walls of Jericho, directed by John M. Stahl and costarring Cornel Wilde, Kirk Douglas and Anne Baxter.
 She longed for the leading role in the controversial film Pinky (1949), but Zanuck feared that her character would be compared to Amber by the audience, and A Letter to Three Wives co-star Jeanne Crain was cast instead.

-Darnell had been widely expected to win an Academy Award nomination for A Letter to Three Wives; when this did not happen, her career began to wane.
+Darnell had been widely expected to win an Academy Award nomination for A Letter to Three Wives.
+When this did not happen, her career began to wane.
 She was cast opposite Richard Widmark and Veronica Lake in Slattery's Hurricane (1949), which she perceived as a step down from the level she had reached with A Letter to Three Wives, though it did well at the box office.